tedo0627/JmvGeneratorIssue/README.md

 - jmv_floating_is_land (use biome option)

 ## Biome option
-Fill in the presets to specify the biome
+Fill in the presets to specify the biome.
-The biome that can be used is the Java version of the biome name
+The biome that can be used is the Java version of the biome name.
 <details>
  <summary>
   List of biome